bowtie-json-schema/bowtie/docs/cli.rst

     .. group-tab:: Fish

-        Save the script to ~/.config/fish/completions/bowtie.fish:
+        Save the script to ``~/.config/fish/completions/bowtie.fish``:

         .. code:: sh

             $ _BOWTIE_COMPLETE=fish_source bowtie > ~/.config/fish/completions/bowtie.fish

+After modifying the shell config, you need to start a new shell in order for the changes to be loaded.

 Examples
 --------